James S. Russell

 Beware!

-• James Russell says
+James Russell

 I did have a look (any readers can see it by clicking David’s name) and I tend to disagree with such broad generalized condemnations of “modern,” when contemporary practice has a very wide range of talent and sensitivity.
 I don’t like broad condemnations of “traditional” practice, too.
 I try to take seriously everything that involves a serious inquiry, which is all too rare, no matter what the style.

-2. Carol Strickland says
+2. Carol Strickland Avatar

 At her Guggenheim retrospective, she talked very frankly about the problems of Chinese commissions.
 She said they want it built overnight, and she worried about the safety and quality of the work as a result of such haste.
 I admired her honesty.

-3. Joseph Readdy says
+3. Joseph Readdy Avatar

 I really like this tribute to Zaha Hadid, James.
 She astonished so many with her rigorous devotion to design as art.
 The representation of her design concept for the Peak Leisure Club in Hong Kong still makes me dumbstruck with awe.

-4. Catherine Copeland says
+4. Catherine Copeland Avatar

 Greatness in any field usually comes with great egoism, blunt-speaking and disregard for niceties and other social lubricants.
 I think it’s a miracle that such a woman made it her business to be a bitch and ruthlessly follow through on her genius.
 It garners nothing but admiration from me.
 Most women have their warrior self socialized out by age 17.